Best time to visit Taiwan

 Visiting Taiwan in March-May

 During March, you can still catch the end of the cherry blossom season in central and southern Taiwan.
 Other exotic flowers will start to cover the hills and valleys surrounding Hualien, in eastern Taiwan.
-The botanical parks and gardens in Taipei, Chiayi, and Taichung are great places to spend a spring day out.
+The botanical parks and yards in Taipei, Chiayi, and Taichung are great places to spend a spring day out.
 And so is the Ta Shee Blooming Oasis, near Taoyuan.

 Alishan Mountain is another top spring destination in Taiwan.
 Tea culture is strong all over the country, but especially so in the highlands of central Taiwan.
-The weather here is perfect for tea plantations to thrive – and for tourists to sample the delicate flavours of local Oolong teas.
+The weather here is perfect for tea plantations to thrive – and for tourists to sample the delicate flavors of local Oolong teas.
 There are other tea farms in the Wuhe plateau, near Hualien, and in the outskirts of Taipei.

 The festival calendar is packed with interesting events during March and April.
 Some of the most eye-catching events include the International Fireworks Festival in Penghu, Baosheng Cultural Festival, and Bunun’s Ear Shooting Festival, one of Taiwan’s biggest indigenous ceremonies.